eirzarog/synthorAI/synthor-api/README.md

 Soft Delete - Users can be soft deleted instead of hard deleted

 The code follows Spring Boot best practices with proper validation, security, logging, and error handling.
-All operations are properly secured with role-based access control.
+All operations are secured with role-based access control.